Designing Viva Connections custom cards for your dashboard

 • If the primary button is used, because of its visual prominence, it should be the most important action on the card.

-• The secondary button can used either on its own or in conjunction with the primary button if two actions are needed (only available in large size card layouts).
+• The secondary button can used either on its own or in conjunction with the primary button if two actions are needed (only available in large-size card layouts).
 If it's used with the primary button, make sure it is linked to the second most important action on the card.
 In that case, the card itself will become the least important action.

 • For button labels, use concise and clear text that accurately reflects button behavior.
-For example 'View tasks' can better than only 'View'.
+For example 'View tasks' can be better than only 'View'.

 • Make sure each interaction on the card is unique.